zchown/Tak/README.md

 2. Run `npm run dev`
 3. Access the game interface at http://localhost:5173/
 4. Note: This requires the game server to be running
+5. Also ensure that your browser supports WebGL

 ### LambdaTak
 Uses CMake build system with the following dependencies: